A note on noncommutative CW-spectra: Noncommutative CW-spectra

-\begin{proof} We leave it to the reader to verify that except for the fibrancy condition on the objects of $\scalM$, all condition of Theorem 1.36 of \cite{MayGuillou2020EnrichedPresheaf} are satisfied.
+\begin{proof} We leave it to the reader to verify that except for the fibrancy condition on the objects of $\scalM$, all conditions of Theorem 1.36 of \cite{MayGuillou2020EnrichedPresheaf} are satisfied.

 We claim that the fibrancy condition is not needed in our particular case.
-A careful inspection of the proof of \cite[Thm.~1.36]{MayGuillou2020EnrichedPresheaf} shows that the only reason why fibrancy of the objects of $\scalM$ would be necessary, is that $\bbU$ is then already derived when applied to an object of $\scalM$ (i.e. $\bbU (\Sigma^\infty \op{M_n}) \to \bbR \bbU (\Sigma^\infty \op{M_n})$ is a weak equivalence for every $n \geq 1$).
-Even though the objects $\Sigma^\infty \op{M_n}$ are not fibrant in $\SFlin(\Ind(\bfD))$, by \Cref{lemma:bbUAlreadyDerived} this property is still satisfied, hence $\bbT \dashv \bbU$ is a Quillen equivalence. \end{proof}
+A careful inspection of the proof of \cite[Thm.\ 1.36]{MayGuillou2020EnrichedPresheaf} shows that the only reason why the fibrancy of the objects of $\scalM$ is necessary is so that the value of $\bbU$ agrees with that of its right-derived functor $\bbR \bbU$ when applied to an object of $\scalM$ (that is, the map $\bbU (\Sigma^\infty \op{M_n}) \to \bbR \bbU (\Sigma^\infty \op{M_n})$ is a weak equivalence for every $n \geq 1$).
+Even though the objects $\Sigma^\infty \op{M_n}$ are not fibrant in $\SFlin(\Ind(\bfD))$, by \Cref{lemma:bbUAlreadyDerived} below this property is still satisfied.
+We conclude that $\bbT \dashv \bbU$ is a Quillen equivalence. \end{proof}

-\begin{lemma} The map $\bbU (\Sigma^\infty \op{M_n}) \to \bbR \bbU( \Sigma^\infty \op{M_n})$ is a weak equivalence in $\Fun(\scalM^{op}, \sSFlin)$ for every $n \geq 1$. \end{lemma}
+\begin{lemma} The map $\bbU (\Sigma^\infty \op{M_n}) \to \bbR \bbU( \Sigma^\infty \op{M_n})$ is a weak equivalence in $\Fun(\scalM^{\mathrm{op}}, \sSFlin)$ for every $n \geq 1$. \end{lemma}

-\begin{proof} The suspension spectrum $\Sigma^\infty \op{M_n} \colon \s\Set_* \to \Ind(\bfD)$ is a pointwise fibrant homotopy functor, hence by how the model structure on $\SFlin(\Ind(\bfD))$ is constructed in \cite[Thm.~5.8]{BiedermannRondigs2014CalculusII}, an explicit fibrant replacement can be given by
+\begin{proof} The suspension spectrum $\Sigma^\infty \op{M_n} \colon \s\Set_* \to \Ind(\bfD)$ is a pointwise fibrant homotopy functor, hence by how the model structure on $\SFlin(\Ind(\bfD))$ is constructed in \cite[Thm.\ 5.8]{BiedermannRondigs2014CalculusII}, an explicit fibrant replacement can be given by

 It therefore suffices to show that the map